GULibrarySandbox/intro-data-wrangle/index.md

 Learn basic data cleaning techniques in this self-paced online workshop such as:

-- exploring tabular data through facets and filters
+- Exploring tabular data through facets and filters
-- implementing ‘tidy data' principles
+- Implementing ‘tidy data' principles
-- cleaning, organising and preparing data for analysis
+- Cleaning, organising and preparing data for analysis
-- extracting and using a script to automate wrangling on similar data
+- Extracting and using a script to automate wrangling on similar data

 Download the software and dataset, do activities and watch videos to guide you through the lessons.
 Give yourself around 2 1/2 hours to complete the workshop.